angel-js/ngl.mock/README.md

 module.factory('bar', function (qux) { ... });
 ```

-Also, the injection can be in the form of `$injector.get`
+Also, the injection can be done using `$injector.get`

 ```js
 angular.module('foo')